vschwaberow/rprobe/README.md

 Possible are fingerprints of the response body, the response code and the response headers.
 This allows to detect a lot of different services running on remote hosts.

-A basic Apache plugin is included in the source code.
-You can find it in the `plugins` directory.
+Several plugins are already included in the source code.

 ## Contribution